Health, safety and wellbeing

 By law, employers are responsible for the health and safety of all employees, including those working from home.

-Employers must conduct a risk assessment of their employees' work activities, including any work from home.
+Employers must conduct a risk assessment of their employees' work and workplace, including any work from home.

 Under the law, a risk assessment must be 'suitable and sufficient'.

 If the employer is not able to carry out a full risk assessment due to the coronavirus (COVID-19) pandemic, they should provide their employees with information on working safely at home.
 This could include asking employees to carry out a self-assessment of their workspace and equipment.

-Employers can use the supporting ongoing homeworking during COVID-19 questionnaire from the CIPD.
+Employers can use the supporting ongoing homeworking questionnaire from the CIPD.

 If changes are needed to make sure an employee can work at home in a safe and healthy way, employers are responsible for making sure they happen.